glitchdotcom/learn-compute/README.md

 ```
 fastly compute init --from=https://github.com/glitchdotcom/learn-compute/
 ```
+> 💡 Tip: Include the flag `--accept-defaults` if you don't want to choose the details.

+Install dependencies: `npm install`

 By default the edge app will use `fastly-compute-starter.glitch.me` as its origin, but you can change it to use your own site.